New York road named after Quaid-i-Azam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A resolution was adopted on December 26 by the New York City Council, designating a part of the Coney Island Avenue where the Pakistani-American community is concentrated as “Mohammad Ali Jinnah Way”, PAYO President Waqil Ahmad, announced at a press conference.
+A resolution was adopted on December 26 by the New York City Council, designating a part of the Coney Island Avenue where the Pakistani-American community is concentrated as “Mohammad Ali Jinnah Way”, Pakistani-American Youth Organisation President Waqil Ahmad, announced at a press conference.

+“We are delighted over the council’s decision which has met our long-standing demand,” he said.

+“It is a gift to the Pakistani-American community here as well as to the people of Pakistan.”

-Wakil added PAYO members have worked for years for official recognition of the Pakistani community even though the area around Coney Island Avenue has been informally known as “Little Pakistan”.
+Wakil added Pakistani-American Youth Organisation members have worked for years for official recognition of the Pakistani community even though the area around Coney Island Avenue has been informally known as “Little Pakistan”.

-“We are overjoyed that our efforts succeeded,” he said, explaining the complex procedures and demands involved and which the PAYO members completed.
+“We are overjoyed that our efforts succeeded,” he said, explaining the complex procedures and demands involved and which the Pakistani-American Youth Organisation members completed.

 An official ceremony marking the inauguration of “Mohammad Ali Jinnah Way” is expected to be held next month.

-A resolution was adopted on December 26 by the New York City Council, designating a part of the Coney Island Avenue where the Pakistani-American community is concentrated as “Mohammad Ali Jinnah Way”, PAYO President Waqil Ahmad, announced at a press conference.
+A resolution was adopted on December 26 by the New York City Council, designating a part of the Coney Island Avenue where the Pakistani-American community is concentrated as “Mohammad Ali Jinnah Way”, Pakistani-American Youth Organisation President Waqil Ahmad, announced at a press conference.

+“We are delighted over the council’s decision which has met our long-standing demand,” he said.

+“It is a gift to the Pakistani-American community here as well as to the people of Pakistan.”

-Wakil added PAYO members have worked for years for official recognition of the Pakistani community even though the area around Coney Island Avenue has been informally known as “Little Pakistan”.
+Wakil added Pakistani-American Youth Organisation members have worked for years for official recognition of the Pakistani community even though the area around Coney Island Avenue has been informally known as “Little Pakistan”.

-“We are overjoyed that our efforts succeeded,” he said, explaining the complex procedures and demands involved and which the PAYO members completed.
+“We are overjoyed that our efforts succeeded,” he said, explaining the complex procedures and demands involved and which the Pakistani-American Youth Organisation members completed.

 An official ceremony marking the inauguration of “Mohammad Ali Jinnah Way” is expected to be held next month.